 What makes the Ross gouge unique?

-It is the simple, common-sense design of the carriage/bed working in perfect harmony, the massive shaft/bushing that will not wear out, the unparalleled accuracy of machining each part to exact tolerances, and the complex geometry of the blade.
+It is the simple, common-sense design of the carriage/bed working in perfect harmony, the oversized shaft/bushing that will not wear out, the unparalleled accuracy of machining each part to exact tolerances, and the complex geometry of the blade.
 The highly accurate curve is neither a true radius nor a parabolic curve.
 Instead, it is a complex geometry tried and tested after decades of proven performance.
-The 'radius' can be easily changed to accomodate custom drop-off tapers.
-Our standard curve produces reeds with smaller, stable openings.
-However, we can alter the curve to accommodate custom tip-opening preferences.
-We can change the curve to raise or lower middle G's, top-space E-natural, and help bring the low register into focus and up in pitch.
+The 'radius' can be easily changed to accommodate custom drop-off tapers.
+Our standard curve produces reeds with smaller openings with a stable and rich vibrancy.
+Changing the radius of the blade can alter the tip-opening.
+If you're looking for larger tip openings or have any other specific reed quality requests, please contact me to discuss options.
+For example, we can change the curve to counter saggy G natural, lower top-space E-natural, and help bring the low register into focus and up in pitch.
 Each blade is made from air-hardened steel and surface ground to extreme tolerances after hardening.

 A built in guillotine makes cane prep easy and accessible without the need for extra equipment.